One Talented Female Artist & Impressionist Berthe Morisot

 Edouard Manet introduces Morisot to the Impressionists

 In 1868, Berthe Morisot met one of the leaders of the impressionism art movement, Édouard Manet.
 They immediately became close friends and admired each other’s work.

 They also influenced and impacted on each other’s development throughout their artistic careers.
-There is even speculation that they were romantically involved, even though Manet was married.
+There is even speculation that they may have been romantically involved, even though Manet was married.

-Manet introduced her to the French artists Renoir, Pissarro and Monet, who at this stage were far less successful than Morisot.
+Manet introduced her to the French impressionists, Renoir, Pissarro and Monet, who at this stage were far less successful than Morisot.